surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ### Envelope Generators

-There are two envelope generators connected to the filterblock.
-One of them, the Amplitude Envelope Generator (AEG), is hardwired to the gain stage of the filterblock.
+There are two envelope generators connected to the filter block.
+One of them, the Amplitude Envelope Generator (AEG), is hardwired to the gain stage of the filter block.
 The other one is hardwired to the two filters, whose depth is set by the **\>F1** and **\>F2** sliders.

 ![Illustration 10: ADSR envelope structure](./images/Pictures/illu10.png)